eligrey/hotlink.js/README.md

 hotlink.js
 ==========

-hotlink.js makes it possible to undetectably hotlink images.
+hotlink.js makes it possible to hide referrer information for hotlinked images.
+It is an easy-to-use drop-in script that requires very few changes to your webpages.

 Demo
 ----